Spending time with family is something we all cherish; but are we really making it a priority?

 What about your spouse, do you know their preferences by heart?

-Often, our families are telling us these things on a daily basis, but we’re too caught up in multi-tasking to really take note of their answers.
+Often, our families are telling us these things on a daily basis (either in actions or in words), but we’re too caught up in multi-tasking to really take note of their answers.

 We’re answering emails, responding to a text or frantically trying to catch up on housework.